vsouza/awesome-ios/README.md

 # Toolchains
  * [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and OS X applications for iPhone, iPad and Mac, all using the Ruby language.

+# Tools
+ * [Shark](https://github.com/kaandedeoglu/Shark) - Swift Script that transforms the .xcassets folder into a type safe enum.
+ * [R.swift](https://github.com/mac-cain13/R.swift) - Tool to get strong typed, autocompleted resources like images, cells and segues in your Swift project.

 # Rapid Development
  * [KZPlayground](https://github.com/krzysztofzablocki/KZPlayground) - Playgrounds for Objective-C for extremely fast prototyping / learning.